cschleiden/azure-boards-estimate/README.md

+# Update 3/26/2021: I am going to shut down this extension and deactive the backend in the near future.

+I also have lost permissions to update the extension on the marketplace unfortunately, so I'm not able to accept any PRs or deploy changes.

-# Update 3/18/2020: As stated below, I do not work on the Azure Boards team anymore, and as of now I don't have time to maintain this extension.
+## Update 3/18/2020: As stated below, I do not work on the Azure Boards team anymore, and as of now I don't have time to maintain this extension.

 # Azure Boards Estimate